 Highlight: Bye Bye Tibet!

-After breakfast, you will carry on your onward journey either by train to Chengdu, by flight to Kathmandu, or by flight to any part of the world!
+After breakfast, you will carry on your own journey either by train to Chengdu, by flight to Kathmandu, or by flight to any part of the world!
 We will drop you to either train station or airport!
-Bye Bye!
+Bon voyage until we meet again!

 Price quoted based on per person basic as per below: